 Department of Waterfront Operations & Training

-The USMMA Department of Waterfront Operations and Training is responsible for the operation of the Academy's training fleet, Yocum Sailing Center, and waterfront professional, varsity, and recreational programing.
+The USMMA Department of Waterfront Operations and Training is responsible for the operation of the Academy's Training Fleet, Waterfront Athletics, Yocum Sailing Center, and other recreational programing.
+The Waterfront promotes midshipmen leadership training and professional development through the use of Waterfront resources.

 Interview with Richard Cain